exasol/error-reporting-lua/doc/user_guide/user_guide.md

 * `code`: machine-readable unique code (string)
 * `message`: Error description either as static string or as [format with placeholders](https://www.lua.org/manual/5.1/manual.html#pdf-string.format) (string)
-* `parameters`: parameter values that will be used to replace placeholders in the description (array of values)
+* `parameters`: table of parameter values be used to replace placeholders in the description
 * `mitigations`: list of hints on how to fix the error (array of strings)

+The `parameters` must have a field `value`.
+Optionally you can explain what a parameters means using the field `description`.

 ### Error Object Builder